Texas Laws and Incentives

 The Texas Commission on Environmental Quality (TCEQ) administers the Alternative Fueling Facilities Program (AFFP) as part of the Texas Emissions Reduction Plan.
 AFFP provides grants for 50% of eligible costs, up to $600,000, to construct, reconstruct, or acquire a facility to store, compress, or dispense alternative fuels in Texas air quality nonattainment areas.
 Qualified alternative fuels include biodiesel, electricity, natural gas, hydrogen, propane, and fuel mixtures containing at least 85% methanol (M85).
 The entity receiving the grant must agree to make the fueling station available to people and organizations not associated with the grantee during certain times.
 Additional terms and conditions apply.
 This program ends August 31, 2017.
-Funds are not currently available for fiscal year 2015-2016 (verified July 2015).
 For more information, see the TCEQ Alternative Fueling Facilities Program website.
 (Reference Texas Statutes, Health and Safety Code 386 and 393 and Texas Administrative Code 114.660-114.662)

 Natural Gas Vehicle (NGV) and Fueling Infrastructure Grants

 To ensure that NGVs have access to natural gas fueling infrastructure, TCEQ may also award grants through the Clean Transportation Triangle Program to support the development of a network of natural gas fueling stations along the interstate highways connecting Houston, San Antonio, Dallas, and Forth Worth.
 Through a competitive process, TCEQ may not award more than one grant for each station.
 Grant amounts may not exceed $400,000 for a compressed natural gas station, $400,000 for a liquefied natural gas station, or $600,000 for a station providing both forms of natural gas.
 Funded stations must be accessible to the public and located within one mile of an interstate highway system.
 Additional terms and conditions apply.
-Funds are not currently available for fiscal year 2015-2016 (verified July 2015).
 For more information, see the TCEQ Clean Transportation Triangle Program website.